StevenBlack/vocab/README.md

 ### phatic
-This word is used to describe language that conveys friendship or sociability rather than information.
+Language that conveys friendship or sociability rather than information.
 Greetings exchanged among friends at a party, or conversations on a receiving line at a wedding or funeral, are generally phatic.

 ### phenology